NanFangHong/HRIPIE-IE901/README.md

 - Project 0: Geometric Description for Diamond Authentication
 - Project 1: Honz Cyberspace: from 0 to 1
+- Project 2: Supply Chain Diagnostic: from 0 to 1

 Reading: Donald Norman 《设计心理学》